CulturedVQA/frontend/README.md

 ## Can we use your code?

-Yes, all of them are under CC BY SA 4.0 License.
+Yes, all of the code are under CC-SA 4.0 License.

+The images and logo are under [CC-BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/)

 ## How to run it?